24 August, 2022

 Finally, you will need your registration number for day-to-day administrative duties, including:

-Getting a Business Registration Number in the UK
+How to Get a Company Registration Number in the UK

 Now that we’ve explained what a business registration number is and what it’s used for, we’ll cover how to get a business registration number in the UK.
 These numbers are automatically assigned to you when you register with Companies House.
 You can set up an LTD company online, but there are other methods, too:

-- Via post.
+• Via post.
 Costing £40, this option is somewhat more expensive.
-It also takes longer for postal applications to be processed, usually between eight to ten days.
-This method is mandatory if you do not wish to include ‘limited’ in your business name.
+It also takes longer for postal applications to be processed, usually between eight and ten days.
+This method is mandatory if you do not wish to include “limited” in your business name.

 When registering with Companies House, you will be required to submit several documents.
 These include Form IN01, Memorandum of Association, and Articles of Association.
 You will also be required to have decided on a company name in order to register.